rapidsai/notebooks/dockerhub/README.md

 ## Common Errors

-*   Running out of device memory
+### Running out of device memory

-    *   ETL processes may involve creating many copies of data in device memory, resulting in sporadic spikes of memory utilization

-        *   Memory utilization which exceeds available device resources will cause the worker to crash
+ETL processes may involve creating many copies of data in device memory, resulting in sporadic spikes of memory utilization.
+Memory utilization which exceeds available device resources will cause the worker to crash.

-        *   Because we've disabled experimental features that would enable the worker to recover, restart its work, or share its work with other workers, the error is silently propagated forward in the Dask's delayed task graph.
-This can manifest itself in the form of unusually short ETL times (sub-millisecond timescale)
+Because we have disabled experimental features that would enable the worker to recover, restart its work, or share its work with other workers, the error is silently propagated forward in the Dask's delayed task graph.
+This can manifest itself in the form of unusually short ETL times (sub-millisecond timescale).

-        *   An error may be raised by another routine referring to `NoneType` in `data` or similar
+An error may be raised by another routine referring to `NoneType` in `data` or similar
-        *   Note: it is possible to enable these _experimental_ features by changing the Dask `export` parameters in the `/rapids/utils/dask-setup.sh`:

-                  export DASK_DISTRIBUTED__SCHEDULER__WORK_STEALING=False -> # export DASK_DISTRIBUTED__SCHEDULER__WORK_STEALING=False
-                  export DASK_DISTRIBUTED__SCHEDULER__BANDWIDTH=1 -> # export DASK_DISTRIBUTED__SCHEDULER__BANDWIDTH=1

-            and by removing the `--no-nanny` option in the `dask-worker` command:

-                  bash -c "source activate gdf && \
-                      dask-worker $MASTER_IPADDR:$DASK_SCHED_PORT \
-                                  --host=${MY_IPADDR[0]} --no-nanny \ -> --host=${MY_IPADDR[0]} \
-                                  --nprocs=1 --nthreads=1 \
-                                  --memory-limit=0 --name ${MY_IPADDR[0]}_gpu_$worker_id \
-                                  --local-directory $DASK_LOCAL_DIR/$name"

-            More dedicated support for these features is coming in a future release.

-    *   Training processes need a certain amount of available memory to expand throughout processing
-        *   With XGBoost, the overhead is typically 25% of available device memory.
-This means that we cannot exceed 24GB of memory utilization on a 32GB GPU, or 12GB of memory utilization on a 16GB GPU
+Training processes need a certain amount of available memory to expand throughout processing.
+With XGBoost, the overhead is typically 25% of available device memory.
+This means that we cannot exceed 24GB of memory utilization on a 32GB GPU, or 12GB of memory utilization on a 16GB GPU.

-*   Running out of system memory
+### Running out of system memory

-    *   The final step of the ETL process migrates all computed results back to system memory before training, and if you do not have sufficient system memory, your program will crash
-    *   The step before training migrates a portion of the data back into device memory for XGBoost to train against
+The final step of the ETL process migrates all computed results back to system memory before training, and if you do not have sufficient system memory, your program will crash.
+The step before training migrates a portion of the data back into device memory for XGBoost to train against.

 * * *